Takakiriy/new-commit/README.md

 the `.commit_new` folder will be deleted immediately.

     $ cd __WorkingDirectory__
-    $ new-commit
+    $ locommit
     Deleted ".commit_new" folder.
     SAME as ".commit" folder.

 ## --no-git option

-Running the `new-commit` command in the folder with the `.git` folder will result in an error, but with the `--no-git` option it will not.
+Running the `locommit` command in the folder with the `.git` folder will result in an error, but with the `--no-git` option it will not.

 - Unstaged changes in git also go into `.commit` folder
 - Files in `.commit` folders are not turned on read-only attribute
 - You can move created `.commit` folder to any folder
-- `new-commit --no-git` command does not change the contents in `.git` folder
+- `locommit --no-git` command does not change the contents in `.git` folder
-- `new-commit push` and `new-commit pull` commands cannot be used in the folder where `new-commit --no-git` command was executed
+- `locommit push` and `locommit pull` commands cannot be used in the folder where `locommit --no-git` command was executed

 Sample commands:

     $ cd __WorkingDirectory__
-    $ new-commit --no-git
+    $ locommit --no-git
     Created new ".commit" folder.
     $ ls .commit
     .gitignore